Virtuel21/GMB_V2/README.md

 }
 ```

+The included Express server provides a placeholder implementation of `/api/businesses`.
-You will need to implement this API route on your server so that it authenticates with Google and forwards your real Google My Business listing data.
+You can modify `server.js` to authenticate with Google and forward your real Google My Business listing data.

 ## Building for Production